Sharing information about children

 - public sector staff including CEOs or contractors engaged by a government agency who:

 - are acting under an NT law in relation to a child and

 - provide a service for or in connection with children

 - school principals

 - registered or authorised teachers

-- doctors, nurses, psychologists and other health professionals registered under the Health Practitioner Regulation National Law to practise a health profession - other than students
+- doctors, nurses, psychologists and other health professionals registered and practicing under the Health Practitioner Regulation National Law (other than students)

 - current care arrangements